Low-level software tools

 or ROUTER_BOT_CHAN_ENABLE or router-bot-chan, etc.

-(bitfields are named preceeded by their register 'abbreviation')
+(bitfields are named preceded by their register 'abbreviation')

-(names are case-insensitive, use 'list' to see all known names).
+(names are case-insensitive, use 'list' to list all known names).

 <addr> : A register address (hexadecimal; "0x" not required).